Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Find the step unclear or confusing

-Discover missing quality standard
+Discover a missing quality standard

 Hit a problem without a documented solution